microsoft/mu_devops/.sync/ReadMe.rst

 All of the file synchronization settings are maintained in the `/.sync/Files.yml`_ configuration file.
 Refer to the file to see the current synchronization settings and to modify settings.

+Any resource versions that might be substituted into files during the sync process are defined in `/.sync/Version.njk`.

 .. _/.sync/Files.yml: https://github.com/microsoft/mu_devops/blob/main/.sync/Files.yml